-- 178. For each relevant country, the currency volatility adjustment is increased by the difference between the risk-corrected country spread $S{country}^{RC}$ and twice the risk-corrected currency spread, whenever that difference is positive and the risk-corrected country spread is higher than 85 basis points11. - 179.
-In order to determine the country specific increase of the volatility adjustment, the following inputs are used: - a.
-A country representative portfolio of bonds, securitisations, loans, equity and property covering the best estimate of obligations sold in that country, based on insurance market data collected by the means of the regulatory reporting; - b.
-A country reference portfolio of indices based on the aforementioned representative portfolio. - 180.
+- 10.4.1.
+For each relevant country, the currency volatility adjustment is increased by the difference between the risk-corrected country spread $S{country}^{RC}$ and twice the risk-corrected currency spread, whenever that difference is positive, and the risk-corrected country spread is higher than 85 basis points. - 10.4.2.
+To determine the country specific increase of the volatility adjustment, the following inputs are used: - a) A country representative portfolio of bonds, securitizations, loans, equity and property covering the best estimate of obligations sold in that country, based on insurance market data collected by the means of the regulatory reporting. - b) A country reference portfolio of indices based on the representative portfolio under a). - 10.4.3.
 Those inputs are used to calculate the following outputs: